kevinccbsg/react-router-tutorials/react-router-declarative/README.md

 ---

 Feel free to explore the code in this folder to understand how declarative routing is implemented in this example.
+## Tools Used in This Example

+This example leverages the following tools:

+- **React Router**: A library for declarative routing in React applications.
+- **json-server**: A simple tool to create a fake REST API for testing and prototyping.
+- **Zustand**: A small, fast, and scalable state management library for React applications.

+These tools help demonstrate how declarative routing works in a practical scenario, with React Router handling navigation, json-server providing mock data for the application and Zustand is used in this example to manage application state.